dxwc/turk-system/phase_I_report/phase_I_report.md

 1. Visitor follow login button/link present on most page views including main
 2. The visitor will write and send the complain to a super-user
-3. Super-user will review the complain and decide on the punishment accordinly to the severity
+3. Super-user will review the complain and decide on the punishment accordingly to the severity

 ### Use Case: View account closing status information
 #### Brief Description